bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 Unless you have the problem, you cannot effectively solve the problem.

 It also helps with idea generation.
-Pay attention to the minor inconviences in your life, in the lives of people around you and build products that solve those problems.
+Pay attention to the minor inconveniences in your life, in the lives of people around you and build products that solve those problems.

 It’s a lot easier to observe the problems present in your own life than it is to generate random ideas that might work.